Sparks (band): Legacy

-Sparks have also been name-checked by indie pop band the Smiths.
-Their singer Morrissey named Kimono My House as one of "his favourite LPs of all time".
-Smiths' guitarist and composer Johnny Marr said : "There's nothing better than commerciality crossed with an interesting mind" and named "This Town Ain’t Big Enough for the Both of Us" as an instance, qualifying it as one of these "Trojan singles".
+Sparks have also been name-checked by rock band the Smiths.
+Their lead vocalist Morrissey named Kimono My House as one of "his favourite LPs of all time".
+The Smiths' guitarist and co-songwriter Johnny Marr said: "There's nothing better than commerciality crossed with an interesting mind" and named "This Town Ain't Big Enough for Both of Us" as an instance, qualifying it as one of these "Trojan singles".
 Siouxsie and the Banshees recorded a version of the first Sparks' success as the opening song of their covers album Through the Looking Glass.
 Thurston Moore of Sonic Youth also included the Sparks' song "Equator" in his list of all-time favorite songs.
 Joey Ramone also mentioned his liking for their records, as did later the group They Might Be Giants.
-Devo's singer Mark Mothersbaugh described himself as a big "Ron Mael fan" and of his look: "it was so not rock n' roll, in an unexpected way, that you just couldn't help but think that there was something there".
-He also listened to Kimono my House during his formative years.
+Devo's lead vocalist and keyboardist Mark Mothersbaugh described himself as a big "Ron Mael fan" and of his look: "it was so not rock n' roll, in an unexpected way, that you just couldn't help but think that there was something there".
+He also listened to Kimono My House during his formative years.

-Björk talked about Kimono my House as one of the records that changed her life. "[Sparks] were exotic [...], [they] were the most refreshing thing in my life" when she was eight.
+Björk talked about Kimono my House as one of the records that changed her life. "[Sparks] were exotic ... [they] were the most refreshing thing in my life" when she was eight.
 "I loved the way Russell Mael sung like a geisha, and that they were into wearing geisha clothes, as I was really into Japanese people".
-Faith No More also mentioned the group and their performances.
-Their keyboard player Roddy Bottum said: "I saw Sparks play on American Bandstand in 1975.
+Faith No More also mentioned the duo and their performances.
+Their keyboardist Roddy Bottum said: "I saw Sparks play on American Bandstand in 1975.
 My sister and I went out and immediately bought Indiscreet.
-In 2004, Franz Ferdinand singer Alex Kapranos published an article in the NME titled, "why I love the Sparks".
-He said about their music: "It's only after a few listens you really can get into it [...]
+In 2004, Franz Ferdinand's lead vocalist and lead guitarist Alex Kapranos published an article in the NME titled, "why I love the Sparks".
+He said about their music: "It's only after a few listens you really can get into it ...
 Then you really fall in love and bands change your life.
 Now I can't imagine life without them."
-John Frusciante of Red Hot Chili Peppers said that he used to listen to Kimono My House and Propaganda for Adrian Fisher's guitar playing adding, "I'm sure that it is Ron Mael who told him what to play".
+Guitarist John Frusciante of the Red Hot Chili Peppers said that he used to listen to Kimono My House and Propaganda for Adrian Fisher's guitar playing adding, "I'm sure that it is Ron Mael who told him what to play".

 Other notable acts that have mentioned Sparks include Ween, Will Sheff of Okkervil River, Mark Burgess of the Chameleons, and Cait Brennan.
-Electronic band Justice hailed the group saying: "this is [...] something we like in music, this kind of epic feeling, [...] and we were really inspired by bands like Sparks [...] who have this really operatic sound".
-In 2012, synth-pop duo Spray released the song "Sparks Called and They Want Their Ideas Back".
+French electronic music duo Justice hailed Sparks saying: "this is ... something we like in music, this kind of epic feeling, ... and we were really inspired by bands like Sparks ... who have this really operatic sound".
+In 2012, English synth-pop duo Spray released the song "Sparks Called and They Want Their Ideas Back".

-In 1980 Paul McCartney also gave a nod to the band in the music video for "Coming Up" in which he appeared mimicking Ron Mael on keyboards.
+In 1980, Paul McCartney of the Beatles also gave a nod to the duo in the music video for "Coming Up", in which he mimicked Ron Mael on keyboards.